Closed real plane curves of hyperelliptic solutions of focusing gauged modified KdV equation of genus $g$: Real hyperelliptic solutions of the FGMKdV equation over of

-\begin{remark} {\rm{ In this paper we restrict ourselves to $[S^g \tZ_\RR]^0$.
-However, there are other possibilities; we can directly extend our arguments for the cases $S^g \tZ_{\ii \RR}$ which correspond to $u_{a,\ri}$ as in (\ref{4eq:gaugedMKdV2}).
-Furthermore, we avoid the intersection of the paths $\gamma_i$ and $\gamma_j$, $(i \neq j)$, but we could consider the intersection as argued in the previous paper \cite{Ma24b}.
+\begin{remark} {\rm{ In this paper we restrict ourselves to $[S^g \tH_\RR]^0$.
+However, there are other possibilities; we can directly extend our arguments for the cases $S^g \tH_{\ii \RR}$ which correspond to $u_{a,\ri}$ as in (\ref{4eq:gaugedMKdV2}).
+Here $S^g \tH_{\ii \RR}$ is defined by $H_{\ii \RR}:=\{ (\ee^{2\ii \varphi}, K)\in H \ |\ K \in \ii\RR\}$ as in Definition \ref{Asmp2}.
+Furthermore, we avoid the intersection of the paths $\gamma_i$ and $\gamma_j$, $(i \neq j)$ in this paper, but we could consider the intersection as argued in the previous paper \cite{Ma24b}.
 Moreover, there are further possibilities as the real hyperelliptic solutions of the FGMKdV equations; for example, some of $e_j$ and $e_{j+1}=1/e_j$ can be real. }} \end{remark}

-\begin{remark} {\rm{ Here we give some comments on condition III $\partial_{u_g, \rr}\psi=$ constant.
+\begin{remark} {\rm{ Here we give some comments on condition III, $\partial_{u_g, \rr}\psi=$ constant.
 The condition is now given by $(1,1,\ldots,1) \cV_{g-1}=$ constant.
 This is realized as the vanishing of the meromorphic functions on $S^g \hX$ and thus on $\hJ_X$.
-It might be obtained by the ratio of the sigma functions.
+It might be obtained by the ratio of the sigma functions explicitly.
 Thus, it should be written down more concretely and studied from an algebraic geometric point of view in the future. }} \end{remark}

 \begin{remark} {\rm{ In our investigation, we have considered the differential relations given by the symmetric functions on $S^g \hX$.
-There we deal with the derivatives of the quotient ring $\CC[\fc_1, \fs_1, K_1, \ldots, \fc_g, \fs_g, K_g]$ divided by $\fc_i^2-\fs_i^2 =1$, and (\ref{4eq:HEcurve_phi}).
+There we deal with the derivatives of the quotient ring $\CC[\fc_1, \fs_1, K_1, \ldots,$ $ \fc_g, \fs_g, K_g]$ divided by $\fc_i^2+\fs_i^2 =1$, and (\ref{4eq:HEcurve_phi}).
 Recently, Buchstaber and Mikhailov investigated such systems as the Lie algebras of vector fields on universal bundles of symmetric product of curves, and as an integrable Hamiltonian system there \cite{BuMi1, BuMi2}.
 These visions give a sophisticated interpretation from a modern mathematical point of view of the methods of Weierstrass \cite{Wei54} and Baker \cite{Baker03} on which we are based.
-If so, the rewrite may reveal the mathematical essence of our approach and provide a foundation between biophysics and modern mathematics, since this system is closely related to the shapes of supercoiled DNA via the excited states of Euler's elastica. }} \end{remark}
+The rewrite may reveal the mathematical essence of our approach and provide a foundation between biophysics and modern mathematics, since this system is closely related to the shapes of supercoiled DNA via the excited states of Euler's elastica. }} \end{remark}